Skip to main content

 1. In the left main menu, go to Certificates > Orders.

-2. On the Orders page, in the Order # column, locate and select the TLS certificate's order number link.
+2. On the Orders page, in the Order # column, find and select the TLS certificate's order number link.

 3. For CertCentral Subscription accounts, the steps to access the Order # detail page are different.